kruizer23/thewhitesheet/README.md

 ## Getting started

-You can download a Windows 7/8/10/11 installer from the [Releases page](https://github.com/kruizer23/thewhitesheet/releases).
+You can download a Windows 7/8/10/11 installer from the [releases page](https://github.com/kruizer23/thewhitesheet/releases).
 Run the installer by double-clicking the downloaded `.exe` file.
 Afterwards, you can find a shortcut to *TheWhiteSheet* in your start menu to open the application.

 For additional information on using *TheWhiteSheet*, either play around and experiment with it or read through the getting started documentation in the online [user manual](https://kruizer23.github.io/thewhitesheet/).